Microsoft-USEduAzure/workshops/website-migration/readme.md

     ![](images/13.png)

 1. Select your resource group, enter TailwindTraders as the database name, then click on Create new and enter the server details then click Select.
-For now, we'll keep the defaults for the compute and storage settings.
+For database Compute + storage, select the Basic tier with 2 GB of storage.
 Click Review + create, then Create to provision the resource.

     ![](images/14.png)